apache/cordova-docs/docs/en/3.0.0/guide/platforms/ios/plugin.md

  * `messageAsArrayBuffer` expects `NSData*` and converts to an `ArrayBuffer` for your JavaScript callback (and `ArrayBuffers` sent to a plugin from JavaScript are converted to `NSData*`).
  * `messageAsMultipart` expects an `NSArray*` containing any of the other supported types, and sends the whole array as the `arguments` to your JavaScript callback.
    *  Quirk: this is not just syntactic sugar (though it is sweet).
-This way, all of the arguments are serialized or deserialized as necessary.  e.g. it is safe to return `NSData*` as multipart, but not as `Array`/`Dictionary`.
+This way, all of the arguments are serialized or deserialized as necessary.
+E.g., it is safe to return `NSData*` as multipart, but not as `Array`/`Dictionary`.

 ## Echo Plugin iOS Plugin